-Data Subject; iv. assistance as requested by the Controller following any Personal Data Breach; and/or

-- v. assistance as requested by the Controller with respect to any request from the Information Commissioner's Office, or any consultation by the Controller with the Information Commissioner's Office. - xi.
+- comply with a Data Subject Access Request within the relevant timescales set out in the Data Protection Legislation; - (c) the Controller, at its request, with any Personal Data it holds in relation to a Data Subject; - (d) assistance as requested by the Controller following any Personal Data Breach; and/or - (e) assistance as requested by the Controller with respect to any request from the Information Commissioner's Office, or any consultation by the Controller with the Information Commissioner's Office. - 10.
 The Processor shall maintain complete and accurate records and information to demonstrate its compliance with this Joint Schedule 11.
-This requirement does not apply where the Processor employs fewer than 250 staff, unless: - i. the Controller determines that the Processing is not occasional; - ii. the Controller determines the Processing includes special categories of data as referred to in Article 9(1) of the UK GDPR or Personal Data relating to criminal convictions and offences referred to in Article 10 of the UK GDPR; or iii. the Controller determines that the Processing is likely to result in a risk to the rights and freedoms of Data Subjects. - xii.
-The Processor shall allow for audits of its Data Processing activity by the Controller or the Controller's designated auditor. - xiii.
-The Parties shall designate a Data Protection Officer if required by the Data Protection Legislation. - xiv.
-Before allowing any Subprocessor to Process any Personal Data related to the Contract, the Processor must: - i. notify the Controller in writing of the intended Subprocessor and Processing; - ii. obtain the written consent of the Controller; - iii. enter into a written agreement with the Subprocessor which give effect to the terms set out in this Joint Schedule 11 such that they apply to the Subprocessor; and iv. provide the Controller with such information regarding the Subprocessor as the Controller may reasonably require. - xv.
-The Processor shall remain fully liable for all acts or omissions of any of its Subprocessors. - The Relevant Authority may, at any time on not less than thirty (30) Working Days' notice, revise this Joint Schedule 11 by replacing it with any applicable controller to processor standard clauses or similar terms forming part of an applicable certification scheme (which shall apply when incorporated by attachment to the Contract). - xvii.
-The Parties agree to take account of any guidance issued by the Information Commissioner's Office.
+This requirement does not apply where the Processor employs fewer than 250 staff, unless: - (a) the Controller determines that the Processing is not occasional; - (b) the Controller determines the Processing includes special categories of data as referred to in Article 9(1) of the UK GDPR or Personal Data relating to criminal convictions and offences referred to in Article 10 of the UK GDPR; or - (c) the Controller determines that the Processing is likely to result in a risk to the rights and freedoms of Data Subjects. - 11.
+The Processor shall allow for audits of its Data Processing activity by the Controller or the Controller's designated auditor. - 12.
+The Parties shall designate a Data Protection Officer if required by the Data Protection Legislation. - 13.
+Before allowing any Subprocessor to Process any Personal Data related to the Contract, the Processor must: - (a) notify the Controller in writing of the intended Subprocessor and Processing; - (b) obtain the written consent of the Controller; - (c) enter into a written agreement with the Subprocessor which give effect to the terms set out in this Joint Schedule 11 such that they apply to the Subprocessor; and - (d) provide the Controller with such information regarding the Subprocessor as the Controller may reasonably require. - 14.
+The Processor shall remain fully liable for all acts or omissions of any of its Subprocessors. - 15.
+The Relevant Authority may, at any time on not less than thirty (30) Working Days' notice, revise this Joint Schedule 11 by replacing it with any applicable controller to processor standard clauses or similar terms forming part of an applicable certification scheme (which shall apply when incorporated by attachment to the Contract).

+16. The Parties agree to take account of any guidance issued by the Information Commissioner's Office.
 The Relevant Authority may on not less than thirty (30) Working Days' notice to the Supplier amend the Contract to ensure that it complies with any guidance issued by the Information Commissioner's Office.